-Management gurus, whether from a Harvard pulpit or a Consulting Firm, who pontificate about trends or show their latest ‘research’ after interviewing 50 CEOs, and provide even tons of valuable data (legitimized by their brand) but do not make people think, think differently, or advance in their possibilities, are glorified journalists.
+Management gurus, whether from a Harvard pulpit or a Consulting Firm, who pontificate about trends or show their latest ‘research’ after interviewing 50 CEOs, and provide tons of valuable data (legitimized by their brand) but do not make people think, think differently, or advance in their possibilities, are glorified journalists.
 And we have lots of them.

-A lot of what comes to us from such prestigious business pulpits is of inferior quality to what can be found in the pages of the FT, or The New York Times.
+A lot of what comes to us from such prestigious business pulpits is of inferior quality to what can be found in the pages of the FT or The New York Times.

-‘It made me think’ is the most rewarding testimonial you can get, whether you are running a 50 people, a 500 or a 5000 people organization.
+‘It made me think’ is the most rewarding testimonial you can get, whether you are running a 50 people, a 500 or a 5,000 people organization.
 Or you consult for them.

-Although I understand the temptation, it always amazes me to see those resumes/CVs in professional pages, digital or otherwise, that start with ‘a thought leader, passionate for X,Y,Z’.
+Although I understand the temptation, it always amazes me to see those resumes/CVs on professional pages, digital or otherwise, that start with ‘a thought leader, passionate for X,Y,Z’.
 And I often wonder where the title comes from.
 Self-attribution of thought leadership is a risky affair.